RS1999ent/miniNExT/README.md

 Defines the protobuf text format for a 'Host' message type and will be parsed into a host protobuf message. 'path_to_initd' is optional and specifies a particular initd script to be run.
+Otherwise, uses the default on the system.

 Topology config example:
 <begin Topology>